Jesús Gil Manzano

 Jesús Gil Manzano ([xeˈsus ˈxil manˈθano]; born 4 February 1984) is a Spanish football referee.
 He officiates in the Spanish Primera División.
 He made his La Liga debut on 25 August 2012 in a game between Málaga and Mallorca.
 Gil Manzano also appeared in the 2013–14 Copa del Rey quarterfinals game between Racing de Santander and Real Sociedad, where Racing refused to play after one minute.

 Following the game between Barcelona and Girona on 23 September 2018, that ended 2–2, Lionel Messi refused to shake his hand after the match.
+He has also refereed in top league matches of various countries, such as on 10 February 2019, in the derby PAOK - Olympiacos 3–1.